d0tTino/UME/docs/ARCHITECTURE_OVERVIEW.md

 Sanitized events are appended to a lightweight ledger along with their Redpanda offsets.
 The ledger can be queried via the `/ledger/events` API and used with `ume.replay.replay_from_ledger()` to rebuild state from any offset.
+On startup the API launches a scheduler that periodically calls `event_ledger.compact()` to remove entries older than `UME_LEDGER_OFFSET_WINDOW` offsets from the latest processed bookmark.
+The interval between compaction runs is configurable via `UME_LEDGER_COMPACTION_INTERVAL`.

 ## Policy DSL Flow